Ready in 20 minutes, this lemon kale orzo with garlic, breadcrumbs and pecorino cheese is a simple pasta that's great to eat anytime of year.

 Parsley: Chopped fresh parsley gives the orzo an herby finish.

 Like most small pasta shapes, it is very easy to overcook orzo.
 Also, it has a tendency to stick together.
-I find it’s better to transfer the orzo to a strainer and wash it off with cold water.
+I find it’s better to transfer the pasta to a strainer and wash it off with cold water.
 Then it is ready when I need it.

 Next, I warm olive oil in a sauté pan over medium heat and add the breadcrumbs.
 With a wooden spoon, I keep moving around the breadcrumbs in the oil.
 In a few minutes they become golden brown.